zqfang/zqfang.github.io/2020-04-29-stats-proba-pvalue/index.md

 A `p-value` is the probability that random chance generated the data, or something else that is equal or rarer.

+The p-value tells you the probability of observing the data (or something more extreme) if the null hypothesis were true.

 A p-value is composed of three parts:

 1. The probability random chance would result in the observation.